ubc-library-rc/rc-docs/docs/usingthercspaces/RecordingWorkshops.md

 3. Find the recording in the list and click Share.
 4. Decide on the settings for the recording such as recording expiry and whether a password must be entered to view the recording.!![](../../assets/images/Sharesettingsforrecordings.png)
 5. Provide the link sharing information to your Team Lead so that they can share it with your attendees.

-# Making recordings available on the RC website

-If you decide with your team leads to make recordings permanently available on the RC website, then be sure not to post an expiring link.
-Please also send an email to research.commons@ubc.ca so that the team is aware of the new recording and can refer new client inquiries as appropriate.
-In these cases, please do not make a password required to access the link.